-How to become a Specialist Member of the ESE
+How to become a Specialist or Guest Specialist Member of the ESE

-In order to become an individual Specialist member of the ESE, you need to provide documentation that you have certain skills/knowledge and/or training in Endodontology as well as being an individual member of one of the ESE member societies shown on the right.
-Please note that non-members are not eligible to apply for Specialist Membership
+In order to become an individual Specialist member or Guest Specialist member of the ESE, you need to provide documentation that you have certain skills/knowledge and/or training in Endodontology.

 There are 5 routes for applicants:

-- Graduates from ESE-accredited specialist training programmes in Endodontology;
+- Route 1: Graduates from ESE-accredited specialist training programmes in Endodontology;

-- Mediated entry - where non-ESE-accredited training is considered equivalent to ESE-accredited specialist training;
+- Route 4: Mediated entry - where non-ESE-accredited training is considered equivalent to ESE-accredited specialist training;

-- Mediated entry - no formal national recognition as a specialist in Endodontology but can demonstrate evidence of a major contribution to Endodontology through education and research.
+- Route 5: Mediated entry - no formal national recognition as a specialist in Endodontology but can demonstrate evidence of a major contribution to Endodontology through education and research.

 To apply online click here.

 The applications will be assessed by the ESE Membership Committee.
-Those individuals accepted as having fulfilled the requirements of a specialist member will be recommended to the Executive Board for entry on to the Specialist Members list.
+Those individuals accepted as having fulfilled the requirements of a specialist member will be recommended to the Executive Board for entry on to the Specialist Member or Guest Specialist Member list.
 The decision by the Executive Board will be final and non-appealable.

 To download a PDF with information on each application pathway click here.

-The application fee for ESE Certified Members is 0 Euros
+The application fee for ESE Certified or Guest Certified Members is 0 Euros

-The application fee for Ordinary Members is 250 Euros
+The application fee for Ordinary Members or Guests is 250 Euros

 Membership runs from the 1st January to 31st December each year.
 The Specialist membership fee is €250 per year.
 Payment includes mandatory subscription to the International Endodontic Journal.

-- The honour of being recognised as a Specialist member of the ESE;
+- The honour of being recognised as a Specialist or Guest Specialist member of the ESE;

-- Ability to use ESE-specialist membership status (depending on local regulations) on CVs, practice documentation and signage;
+- Ability to use ESE-specialist or ESE-guest-specialist membership status (depending on local regulations) on CVs, practice documentation and signage;

 - Reduced registration fee at ESE and other meetings;